ICSpark-Projects/Chick-Dance-Revolution-Easy/README.md

 });
 ```

-In the code, you should see a variable called "key".
+Inside the keydown event listener, you should see a variable called "key".
 The variable key will tell us exactly what key was pressed on the keyboard, and for the arrow keys, I've commented exactly what these values can be.
 Knowing what key was pressed will help us move the chick in different directions.

 ```javascript
 var key = event.key; // "ArrowRight", "ArrowLeft", "ArrowUp", or "ArrowDown"